Difference Between Tangible and Intangible

 - Assets that are acquired by the organization which is having some monetary value and is materially present is known as tangible assets.
-Incorporeal assets that have a certain useful life, as well as economic value, is known as the intangible assets.
+Incorporeal assets that have a certain useful life, as well as economic value, are known as intangible assets.

 - While the value reduction for the tangible assets occurs depreciation, and for intangible assets, it occurs through amortization.

-- Due to the major material presence in the tangible assets those can be readily convertible into cash when required or in case emergency but conversely, it would be a bit difficult to sell those intangible assets namely trademark or goodwill etc.
+- Due to the major material presence in tangible assets those can be readily convertible into cash when required or in case of emergency but conversely, it would be a bit difficult to sell those intangible assets namely trademark or goodwill, etc.